livepeer/docs/docs/source/getting_started.rst

 The first step in getting started with Livepeer is to try to run the Livepeer executables and to broadcast a simple livestream.

-For beginners, or for those who are not so familiar with command line interfaces (`Terminal`), here is a [simple step-by-step guide to getting started as a broadcaster](https://github.com/livepeer/wiki/wiki/Blueprint:-set-up-a-broadcasting-node-using-Livepeer-and-OBS).
+For beginners, or for those who are not so familiar with command line interfaces (`Terminal`), here is a [simple step-by-step guide to getting started as a broadcaster] (https://github.com/livepeer/wiki/wiki/Blueprint:-set-up-a-broadcasting-node-using-Livepeer-and-OBS).

 Download Livepeer
 -----------------